House Oversight Committee Democrats To Examine Regulation Of Abortion Providers

 With Missouri potentially on the verge of becoming the only state without a clinic that performs abortions, Democrats in Congress are holding a hearing Thursday to look into the regulation of clinics by state officials.

-The House Oversight and Reform Committee's hearing, "Examining State Efforts to Undermine Access to Reproductive Health Care," will focus on the rise of strict health regulations for clinics and doctors who perform abortions.
+The House Oversight and Government Reform Committee's hearing on "state efforts to undermine access to reproductive health care" will focus on the rise of strict health regulations for clinics and doctors who perform abortions.
 Reproductive rights groups say officials who oppose abortion rights are, for political purposes, using excessive and arbitrary rules to shut down clinics and prevent doctors from performing abortions.

 National